Azure/azure-sdk-for-net/sdk/cosmosdb/Azure.ResourceManager.CosmosDB/README.md

-# Microsoft Azure Cosmos DB Management client library for .NET
+# Microsoft Azure Cosmos DB management client library for .NET

 Microsoft Azure Cosmos DB is a fully managed NoSQL database for modern app development.
 Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.